Phil Heath lets

 also used on several occasions.
 Positions of

-Items of clothing and other items found during the
+clothing and other items found during the searches

-searches were logged and the items handed over to
+were logged and handed over to police for investigation.

-Portaferry RNLI, dive teams and others involved in
+Portaferry RNLI and others involved in the search,

-the search, it was agreed that it was time to discontinue
+it was agreed that it was time to discontinue the

 On 15 January 1995, the wreckage of